695kede/xilinx-edge-ai/docs/CATSvsDOGs/README.md

 By the end of this tutorial, you will understand how to train a modified AlexNet CNN in Caffe from zero using the Kaggle [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats) dataset.
 You will also learn how to run it on the ZCU102 board after quantization (and optionally pruning) with the Xilinx DNNDK tools.
 This is accomplished by performing the following steps:

 1) Use a powerful set of Python scripts that enable you to do the following:

-      i.
-Create the databases for training, validation, testing, and calibration. ii.
-Train the CNN using Caffe and generate the ``.caffemodel`` file of floating point weights. iii.
-Use the trained network to make predictions from images and compute the top-1 accuracy with the ``.caffemodel`` weights file. iv.
-Plot the learning curves of your training process and the CNN block diagram.
+- Create the databases for training, validation, testing, and calibration.
+- Train the CNN using Caffe and generate the ``.caffemodel`` file of floating point weights.
+- Use the trained network to make predictions from images and compute the top-1 accuracy with the ``.caffemodel`` weights file.
+- Plot the learning curves of your training process and the CNN block diagram.

 2) Use the Xilinx DNNDK tools to quantize the floating point weights of your original ``.caffemodel`` file (normally called  the _baseline_).